Large ex gratia redress payments

 All proposed redress payments made to complainants over £5,000 must be authorised at Director-level.
 The Director must also sign the letter notifying the customer of the payment.

-Once you have completed your action and decided that a redress payment in excess of £5000 is justified you should:
+Once you have completed your action and decided that a redress payment in excess of £5000 is justified:

-- complete ECCS to explain clearly why the payment has been made and the name of the Director authorising the payment.
+- Finally, remember to complete ECCS to explain clearly why the payment has been made and the name of the Director authorising the payment.

 Directors should sign off the authorisation form and sign the notification letter if they are content that it complies with our guidance: .